DwaraknathT/NABU/README.md

 - To run the multilingual model replace train_single.py with train_multiple.py.
 All languages must be preprocessed to train the multilingual model.
 The multilingual model preprocesses the data for all languages automatically, no need to change the train_path, eval_path, test_path. the lang, eval and eval_ref parameters must be changed to 'mutli' to save it's checkpoints in a folder of the same name.

 ## Credits :
-- My idea is an extension and a variation of the paper [Deep Graph Convolutional Encoders for Structured Data to Text Generation](https://arxiv.org/pdf/1810.09995.pdf) , my input pipeline follows the same principle but is a different implementation as comapred to the [paper's.](https://github.com/diegma/graph-2-text)
+- Our idea is an extension and a variation of the paper [Deep Graph Convolutional Encoders for Structured Data to Text Generation](https://arxiv.org/pdf/1810.09995.pdf) , my input pipeline follows the same principle but is a different implementation as comapred to the [paper's.](https://github.com/diegma/graph-2-text)

-- My implementation of Transformers is based on the official [Tensorflow's implementation.](https://github.com/tensorflow/models/tree/master/official/transformer)
+- Our implementation of Transformers is based on the official [Tensorflow's implementation.](https://github.com/tensorflow/models/tree/master/official/transformer)